-- Muscle strength testing to assess surrounding muscles of the shoulder joint to ascertain if muscle weakness is apparent.
+- MUSCLE STRENGTHEN TESTING to assess surrounding muscles of the shoulder joint to ascertain if muscle weakness is apparent.

-- Neurological & Orthopaedic assessment of your dermatomes, myotomes and reflexes to rule of potential serious pathology involving the cervical spine and associated structures.
+- NEUROLOGICAL & ORTHOPAEDIC EXAMINATION of your dermatomes, myotomes and reflexes to rule of potential serious pathology involving the cervical spine and associated structures.